The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Essential Questions for Venue Managers

-When booking your dry hire wedding venue, you must inquire about essential utilities like power outlets, water points, and loading access to ensure your suppliers can work efficiently.
+When booking your dry hire wedding venue, be sure to inquire about essential utilities, such as power outlets, water points, and loading access, to ensure your suppliers can work efficiently.

-A thorough venue review should include checking local guest accommodation options, as many top UK dry hire venues like Huntsham Court offer overnight stays for up to 92 guests.
+A thorough venue review should include checking local guest accommodation options, as many top UK dry hire venues, such as Huntsham Court, offer overnight stays for up to 92 guests.

 Establishing specific setup and breakdown timeframes, including whether early access is available and whether overtime charges apply for extended breakdown periods, is crucial.